zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         git commit -asm "Start ${MNU}"
         git push --set-upstream origin start_${MNU}

-7. On GitHub, create a Pull Request for branch ``start_M.N.U``.
+6. On GitHub, create a Pull Request for branch ``start_M.N.U``.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
 When starting a version based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

-8. On GitHub, create a milestone for the new version ``M.N.U``.
+7. On GitHub, create a milestone for the new version ``M.N.U``.

     You can create a milestone in GitHub via Issues -> Milestones -> New Milestone.

-9. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.
+8. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.

-10. On GitHub, once the checks for this Pull Request succeed:

-    * Merge the Pull Request (no review is needed).
-This deletes the branch on GitHub.
+9. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+This automatically deletes the branch on GitHub.

-11. Checkout the base branch for the version that is being started, update it from remote, and delete the local topic branch you created:
+10. Update and clean up the local repo:

     .. code-block:: sh